 Kristopher Rollins co-directs the Urban Leadership Academy at Central Campus with Emily Lang.
 Together they began a writing workshop several years ago at Harding Middle School that mushroomed into the phenomenon known variously as Movement 515, RunDSM, Share the Mic and Brave New Voices.
 It’s a rising chorus of teen spoken word poets that later spun off a feeder program in a cohort of district elementary schools called Half-Pints.
 “Half-pints, whole hearts!” is the mantra.

 Last month Rollins completed his doctorate degree at Drake University.
-The topic for his thesis?
+The topic for his dissertation?

 Poets from River Woods, Findley, Capitol View, Hillis, Samuelson, Stowe, Morris, and King Elementary went at it with the coveted Golden Boom Box on the line.
 Hillis brought the traveling trophy with them as the defending half-pint slam champs.
 But at the end of the night, King took it home.

 Honestly, folks, if you haven’t heard the half-pints, you can’t imagine what you’re missing.

 A pair of pals from Morris did a tandem piece about Christmas and Ramadan, their respective high holidays.

 A brave boy from Hillis recited a requiem for a loved one lost to cancer, and another from Findley performed in the face of the recent deportation of his father.

 And on and on.